How to Write Fiction Everyday

-If I am sitting in a waiting room waiting on whatever it is I am there to do, I can pull out my cell phone and write a scene I have been pondering.
+If I am sitting in a waiting room waiting or waiting in the car line for the kids to get out of school, I can pull out my phone and write the scene I have been constructing in my mind.
 If I can get it down on the phone, I will not have to write it later when I get home.
 I will also not risk the chance of forgetting it.

 Write Outside Your House